thesassway/thesassway.com/source/beginner/variable-naming.html.markdown

 ## Conclusion

-There are many opinions on how to name things in software, but what is truly important is that you find a convention that works for you and your team and that will ensure easy extension and updating of your project.
+There are many opinions on how to name things in software, but what is truly important is that you find a convention that works for you and your team and that it will ensure easy extension and updating of your project's stylesheets.